Paari1263/team_NTH.exe/README.md

 >>> import nltk
 >>> nltk.download('punkt')
 ```
-Modify `intents.json` with different intents and responses for your Chatbot
+`intents.json`contains our different intents and responses for your Chatbot

 Run
 ```